Back to top

 qoute

-We don’t really push community solar because there’s no profit in it for us, and most people don’t even know it exists.
-If more people start showing interest then maybe we can push it more.
+We don’t really push community solar because there’s no profit in it for us, and most of people don’t even know it exists.

-We don’t really push community solar because there’s no profit in it for us, and most people don’t even know it exists.
-If more people start showing interest then maybe we can push it more.
+We don’t really push community solar because there’s no profit in it for us, and most of people don’t even know it exists.

 Energy Expert, AES Indiana